Verifier-free Test-Time Sampling for Vision-Language-Action Models: Conclusion

 \section{Conclusion}

 In this work, we propose MG-Select, a novel test-time scaling framework for Vision-Language-Action models (VLAs).
 Our approach leverages condition-masking distributional confidence as a self-generated signal for Best-of-N sampling, enabling precise action selection without external verifiers.
 This framework mitigates the precision issues inherent in single-inference paradigms and consistently improves policy performance across a wide range of simulation and real-world benchmarks.
-In addition, we introduce a joint training strategy and optimized implementation to further enhance both effectiveness and efficiency.
-We believe MG-Select contributes to establishing a general test-time scaling paradigm for improving robustness and precision in VLAs.
+In addition, we introduce a joint training strategy and optimized implementation to further enhance both effectiveness and efficiency. {We believe MG-Select opens up a verifier-free test-time scaling paradigm in VLAs, improving robustness and precision solely through the model itself.}